echoa/test_gb_sync/models/sealion_v1/sealion_v1.md

 For other parameters and how to use them, please refer to [llama.cpp documentation.](https://github.com/ggerganov/llama.cpp/blob/master/examples/main/README.md)

+The following quantized GGUF formats of our SEA-LION-7B-Instruct model are available:
+- sea-lion-7b-instruct-Q2_K
+- sea-lion-7b-instruct-Q3_K_M
+- sea-lion-7b-instruct-Q4_0
+- sea-lion-7b-instruct-Q4_K_M
+- sea-lion-7b-instruct-Q5_0
+- sea-lion-7b-instruct-Q5_K_M
+- sea-lion-7b-instruct-Q6_K
+- sea-lion-7b-instruct-Q8_0

+Please refer to our [How To Download](#how-to-download) section for more details on how to access them.

 ## How to Download
-SEA-LION v1 models are available for download via the following channels:
+SEA-LION V1 models are available for download via the following channels:

 [HuggingFace SEA-LION V1 Collection](https://huggingface.co/collections/aisingapore/sea-lionv1-672589cd29a1781afa6be35e)